lawithanx/jcorp/SETUP.md

 ## Troubleshooting

-### Django not starting on 9444
+### Django not starting on 9441
-- Check if port is already in use: `lsof -i :9444`
+- Check if port is already in use: `lsof -i :9441`
 - Verify environment variables are set correctly
-- Check `mysite/settings.py` for port configuration
+- Check `config/settings.py` for port configuration

-### React not starting on 3001
+### React not starting on 9444
-- Check if port is already in use: `lsof -i :3001`
+- Check if port is already in use: `lsof -i :9444`
-- Verify `PORT=3001` is set in `start.sh`
+- Verify `PORT=9444` is set in `start.sh`
 - Verify `package.json` scripts are correct
 - Check logs: `tail -f /tmp/jcorp_frontend.log`

 ### React can't connect to Django API
-- Verify Django is running on port 9444
+- Verify Django is running on port 9441
-- Check `API_BASE_URL` in `frontend/src/App.js`
+- Check `REACT_APP_API_URL` environment variable is set to `http://localhost:9441`
 - Check CORS settings in Django if needed

 ## Last Updated
 - Date: 2025-11-08
-- Setup: Django on 9444, React on 3001
+- Setup: Django on 9441, React on 9444
 - Virtual Environment: ~/.virtualenvs/jcorp